drug-design/course/docs/chapters/adme-case-studies.md

 ##### Impact on Discovery Screening Programs
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Other important screens such as IKr will also be placed high in the cascade particularly when the structure and physiochemistry of the lead chemical series makes interactions with this channel likely.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/impact-on-discovery-screening-programs-7960622c'><i class='fa fa-play' aria-hidden='true'></i></button>Other important screens such as IKr will also be placed high in the cascade particularly when the structure and physiochemistry of the lead chemical series makes interactions with this channel likely.
 Screens can be configured in high throughput format.
 Similarly screening for CYP inhibition takes place high in the cascade.
 Initially most screens examined reversible inhibition, but mechanism based inhibition, of the type seen with mibefradil, is now routinely incorporated.
 Broad ligand binding is also widely adopted at a later stage in drug discovery.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer